 Our compensation objectives are to maintain competitive pay practices that will enable us to attract, retain and reward executives who are capable of leading us in achieving our strategic business objectives.
 To meet these goals, we use base salary, performance-based short-term incentive compensation and long-term equity-based incentive awards.
-We believe this mix of short-term and long-term compensation rewards and reinforces the value added contributions and attainment of performance objectives that aid us in our efforts to meet our profitability goals and create stockholder value.
-A significant portion of senior management's compensation is equity-based compensation in order to emphasize the link between executive compensation and the creation of stockholder value as measured by the equity markets.
+We believe this mix of short-term and long-term compensation rewards and reinforces the value-added contributions and attainment of performance objectives that aid us in achieving profitability goals and creating stockholder value.
+A significant portion of senior management's compensation is equity-based in order to emphasize the link between executive compensation and the creation of stockholder value as measured by increases in the price of our shares of Common Stock.